Quick Answer

 Step 1: Filing the Petition

 We prepare and file a Petition for Name Change in the District Court of the county where the child resides (e.g., Tulsa County District Court or Oklahoma County District Court).
-This petition must state the current name, the desired name, and the specific reasons for the change.
+The petition must state the current name, the desired name, and the specific reasons for the change.

 Step 2: Notice to the Other Parent